nci/scores/docs/paper.md

   - gridded earth system data (e.g. Numerical Weather Prediction models)
   - tabular, point, lat/lon or site-based data (e.g. forecasts for specific locations)
   - geospatial, object-based data (e.g. forecasts of thunderstorm tracks or storm cells).
-- includes a companion Jupyter Notebook for each score, metric and test to demonstrate its use in practice
+- includes a companion Jupyter Notebook for each score, metric and statistical test to demonstrate its use in practice
 - is highly modular and avoids extensive dependencies by providing its own implementations where relevant.
 - is intended to be easy to integrate and utilise in a wide variety of environments.
 It has been tested and used on workstations, servers and in high performance computing (supercomputing) environments.
 - utilises Dask for scaling and performance

+## Roadmap and Future Development

 At the time of writing, the scores contained in this package are: Mean Squared Error (MSE), Mean Absolute Error (MAE), Root Mean Squared Error (RMSE), the Fixed Risk Multicategorical (FIRM) score [@Taggart:2022a], Continuous Ranked Probability Score (CRPS) for Cumulative Distribution Functions (CDFs) (including threshold-weighting, see [@Gneiting:2011]), the FlipFlop Index [@Griffiths:2019; @griffiths2021circular], Receiver Operating Characteristic (ROC) curves, the quantile score, and the Murphy score [@Ehm:2016].
 It also includes the Diebold-Mariano statistical test [@Diebold:1995] with both the [@Harvey:1997] and [@Hering:2011] modifications.
 Additionally it contains isotonic regression which is becoming an increasingly important tool in forecast verification and can be used to generate stable reliability diagrams [@dimitriadis2021stable].

-## Roadmap and Future Development
+The `scores` roadmap includes:

+- The addition of more scores, metrics and statistical techniques
+- Further optimisation and performance improvements
-The `scores` roadmap includes support for machine learning library integration, further optimisation of existing scores and the addition of more scoring functions for verification purposes.
+- Increased support for machine learning library integration
+- In-depth notebooks showing the use of `scores` to evaluate complex use cases

 `scores` has an area specifically to hold emerging scores which are still undergoing research and development.
 This provides a clear mechanism for people to share, access and collaborate on new scores, and be able to easily re-use versioned implementations of those scores.